test-starter-jalafel/test-assignment-jalafel/README.md

-This repo is NOT empty
+This repo is NOT empty!